Israeli military says attempt to down one of its drones over Lebanon failed

-JERUSALEM, Oct 31 (Reuters) - Israel's military said an anti-aircraft missile was launched from Lebanese territory on Thursday at one of its drones but the unmanned aircraft was not hit.
+JERUSALEM/BEIRUT, Oct 31 (Reuters) - Israel's military said an anti-aircraft missile was fired from Lebanon at one of its drones on Thursday but the aircraft was not hit.

+Hezbollah, an Iranian-backed group that fought Israel to a standstill in a 2006 war, fired at a drone over south Lebanon, forcing it to leave, Lebanon's al-Manar TV reported.

-A military spokesman made the statement on Twitter after Lebanon's al-Mayadeen TV reported an Israeli drone was brought down near the town of Nabatiyeh in southern Lebanon.
+Another channel, al-Mayadeen TV, had earlier reported that an Israeli drone was brought down near the town of Nabatiyeh in southern Lebanon.

+Hezbollah had vowed in August to shoot down Israeli drones in Lebanese airspace.
+That followed a suspected Israeli drone strike on a Hezbollah-linked facility in Beirut.

+Tensions have risen between them as U.S. sanctions squeeze Iran, which Israel accuses of trying to set up precision-missile plants for Hezbollah in Lebanon.
+Hezbollah has denied having such sites.

 ((jeffrey.heller@thomsonreuters.com; +97226322202;))